Enjoyable watercolor painting ideas

 Dark grey: Payne’s grey

 Additional supplies: white plastic disposable plates (it is important plate is white).
-Do not use mixing papers or flat palettes which are not suitable for mixing wet paint.
+Do not use mixing papers or tiny palettes which are not suitable for mixing wet paint.
 I will not accept them for art classes.
-Mixing paper does not work with many acrylic paint applications.
+Mixing paper does not work with many acrylic paint applications, especially fan brush and sponge.

 At least 10 sheets of paper towel per class.
 It is very important you use paper towel, it is not possible to paint without cleaning your brush frequently.